 What is denture irritation?

 Denture irritation can be caused by more than one reason.
-Typically, a new set of false teeth will cause pain in the gums and mouth as you adjust to wearing false teeth.
-This pain should subside over the course of a few days or weeks as your gums heal.
+Adjusting to a new set of dentures will often cause pain in your gums and mouth.
+However, as your gums heal, this pain should subside over the course of a few days or weeks.

-How to get rid of sore spots from dentures?
+How do you get rid of sore spots from dentures?

 How long do denture sores take to heal?